IMAGINARY/future-mobility/README.md

 # future-mobility

-An exhibit about the Future of Mobility
+An exhibit about the Future of Mobility.

 ## Compilation